Bright-Plugins/bv-order-status/readme.txt

 * **Default:** Default WooCommerce Order method.
 * **All orders containing only Virtual Products:** Orders that don’t have any other physical products and only have Virtual products will be marked as completed.
 * **All Orders that have Paid Successfully:** All orders (along with physical products) that successfully paid will be marked as complete.
-* **All Orders:** No matter what is the order contains or has (payment complete, virtual, physical, offline payments, etc.), as soon as a customer land on the thank you page, the order status will be changed to complete.
+* **All Orders:** No matter what the order contains or has (payment complete, virtual, physical, offline payments, etc.), as soon as a customer land on the thank you page, the order status will be changed to complete.

 = Setting Location: =